superring/stackoverflow/README.md

 For this project, I was interestested in using Stack Overflow data from 2017 to better understand:

 1. How the coding life span affects the ex-coder's opinion regarding coding?
-2. What part of the StackOverflow affects the users satisfaction towards StackOverflow?
+2. What part of the StackOverflow contributes to the users satisfaction?
 3. What factors are related to the job satisfaction?